Advanced Braking Technique

 Worth noting also is that most current (2000 through 2008) racing crashes happen while trailing the brakes into turns, amongst world class Moto GP riders.

 In 4-wheel vehicles trail braking pertains to using the brakes past the corner entrance (as opposed to the normally taught practice of releasing the brakes before starting the turn).
 This practice is used for creating weight transfer towards the front tires, thus increasing their traction and reducing understeer.
+During trail braking, front tires, together with outside tires are loaded – this type of motion is sometimes referred to as warp.
 It works best in light vehicles that have their brake bias to the front.
 But often is used with heel and toe technique.

 In order to be properly performed, the driver must have excellent sense of the car behavior and be able to keep the braking effort within very tight limits.
 Excessive braking effort may result in the vehicle heavily understeering, or - if the brake bias is set to nearly neutral - in the rear wheels locking, effectively causing the vehicle to spin as in a handbrake turn.